Tamil LGBTQ people: Estado da Índia

-The indigenous arts suffered during this era, as ethnomusicologist Anna Morcom points out, 'As modernity, nationalism, and colonial and bourgeois morality began to sweep definitively across India in the nineteenth and early twentieth centuries, performing arts changed radically' with anything considered morally 'repulsive' such as erotic dancing and gender fluidity being swept under the carpet.

 Établissements français dans l'Inde

 French establishments in Tamil Nadu included Pondichéry, Karikal and Yanaon on the Coromandel Coast.
-The act of homosexual sex would have been decriminalized in the late 18th century as part of the Napoleonic Code's view on the privacy of people and state intervention, which applied in the French colonies of India at the time.
+The act of homosexual sex was decriminalized in France during the late 18th century as part of the Napoleonic Code's view on the privacy of people and state intervention, which applied in the French colonies of India at the time.